 I have been following that award since about 1975.
 You are

 historically surrounded by my some of our finest thinkers.

-I was with Frère Roger (1975) when the Pope came to visit Notre Dame
+In 1980 I was with Frère Roger (1975) when the Pope came to visit Notre Dame.

-in 1980.
-We sat together and engaged the interface of science and religion
+We sat together and talked about the interface of science and religion

 — continuity, symmetry, and harmony (even then!).